DataSattva/GettingCleaningDataCourseProject/README.md

 Course Project is placed in this repo.
 It includes: script file **run_analysis.R**, tidy data file **Data_set_mean.txt**, **README.md** and variables description in **Code_book.md**.

 This repo does not include raw data.
 It can be downloaded on the link above.
-Script **run_analysis.R** must be run in the same directory, where UCI HAR Dataset with raw data is located.
+Script **run_analysis.R** must be run in the same directory, where *UCI HAR Dataset* with raw data is located.

 Below there is a description that explain what the analysis file did in RStudio.

 1. Merges the training and the test sets to create one data set
 ---

-After revising descriptions to raw data (see *README.txt* in *UCI HAR Dataset*) and their structure in TextWrangler, *text* and *train* files were used as a raw data, *text/Inertial Signals* and *train/Inertial Signals* sub-folders data were not used, as they do not include mean and standard deviation for each measurement.
+All row data of this zip-arhive is in the *UCI HAR Dataset* folder.
+After revising descriptions to raw data (see *README.txt* in *UCI HAR Dataset*) and their structure in TextWrangler test editor, files from *text* and *train* folders were used as a raw data, *text/Inertial Signals* and *train/Inertial Signals* sub-folders data were not used, as they do not include mean and standard deviation for each measurement.
+That is why variables values only from the list *features.txt* were used for the analysis, they are marked in the following way:

 - *mean(): Mean value*
 - *std(): Standard deviation*

-This is a set of variables we need -- *features.txt*  (see *features_info.txt*).
+(see *features_info.txt* file from *UCI HAR Dataset* folder for more information about this).

 ### 1.1 Download data to R from *test* folder